cross-seed/cross-seed/README.md

 -   [Node 10+](https://nodejs.org/en/download)
 -   [Jackett](https://github.com/Jackett/Jackett)

-It will work on Mac and on Linux; I haven't tested it on Windows but it probably works there too.
+It will work on Mac and on Linux; I haven't tested it on Windows but it may work there too.

 ## Usage